HarryVerhoef/currycompare/documentation/ci.md

 Only once all relevant tests have passed can any deployment be made.

-The YAML files that control the CI + CD for this repo can be found in the `ci` directory in the project root.
+The YAML files that control the CI + CD for this repo can be found in the `.github/workflows` directory in the project root.